gdjohnson/TK19/texts/Wagner 2018.md

 Sarah Perry, "Ambiguity As Meaning":

 > ...ambiguity is the essence of meaning.
 Here I mean “meaning” in the sense of the profound, the artistically deep, the spiritually relevant – not in the crude sense of “pointing” that I previously examined.
-The story of the Garden of Eden, *The Shining*, your *Hamlet* and *Bend Sinister*, the evidence of their profundity (that is to say, [[ambiguity]]) lies in the multitude of interpretations they support.
+The story of the [[garden]] of Eden, *The Shining*, your *Hamlet* and *Bend Sinister*, the evidence of their profundity (that is to say, [[ambiguity]]) lies in the multitude of interpretations they support.

 ### Good design capture polysemy via ambiguity